tonymullen/ups-website/src/partials/s18nw/hw/ws2-description.html.md

 The example in the figure above shows in the packet-listing window that two HTTP messages were captured: the GET message (from your browser to the gaia.cs.umass.edu web server) and the response message from the server to your browser, which in this case is a status 200 OK response with the HTML content.
 The packet-contents window shows details of the selected message.
 Recall that since the HTTP message was carried inside a TCP segment, which was carried inside an IP datagram, which was carried within an Ethernet frame, Wireshark displays the Frame, Ethernet, IP, and TCP packet information as well.
 We want to minimize the amount of non-HTTP data displayed (we’re interested in HTTP here, and will be investigating these other protocols is later labs), so make sure the boxes at the far left of the Frame, Ethernet, IP and TCP information have a plus sign or a right-pointing triangle (which means there is hidden, undisplayed information), and the HTTP line has a minus sign or a down-pointing triangle (which means that all information about the HTTP message is displayed).

 By looking at the information in the HTTP GET and response messages, answer the following questions.
-When answering the following questions, you should print out the GET and response messages (see the introductory Wireshark lab for an explanation of how to do this) and indicate where in the message you’ve found the information that answers the following questions.
-When you hand in your assignment, annotate the output so that it’s clear where in the output you’re getting the information for your answer (annotate electronic copies with text in a colored font).
+When answering the following questions include a screenshot showing where in the output you’re getting the information for your answer (you do not need to annotate the screenshot).

 1. Is your browser running HTTP version 1.0 or 1.1?
 What version of HTTP is the server running?
 2. What languages (if any) does your browser indicate that it can accept to the server?